aibgaming/Socket_Bulletin_Board/README.md

 python clientGUI.py
 ```

 A PySimpleGUI-based GUI client will open.
 Follow the prompts to connect to the server and interact with the message boards.
+This is a modified version of client.py, which is still provided just in-case.

 ## Commands